kayg04/kayg.org/content/notes/placement-rules-ceph-s3.md

 ### Changing Default Placement Rule for the user

-A default placement rule with a default storage class can also be configured for a specific user like in the [[./storage-classes-ceph-s3#Changing Default Storage Class for a User|storage classes example]].
+A default placement rule with a default storage class can also be configured for a specific user like in the [storage classes example](<./storage-classes-ceph-s3.md#changing-default-storage-class-for-a-user>).

 ## 👓 References